quantmind/lux/examples/README.md

 Gaeblog
 -------------

-A blog application running on the app engine
+A blog application running on the app engine running on https://luxgaeblog.appspot.com/

 Luxsite